Text Link

 Treatment of anorexia nervosa

-Interdisciplinary teams consist of healthcare professionals with specialized knowledge in the treatment of eating disorders.
-A comprehensive clinical care team should include (at minimum):
+Consisting of healthcare professionals with specialized knowledge in a range of topics, a comprehensive clinical care team should include (at minimum):

 • A physician